rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/nextflow.md

 ## How to wrap Nextflow submission to a single Slurm job

-A second method is to run the ```nextflow run ...``` command into a batch script and submitting it to Slurm with sbatch.
+A second method is to run the ```nextflow run ...``` command into a batch script and submitting it to Slurm with ```sbatch```.
 The manager process will run on the allocated compute node, and all tasks are configured to use the local executor; it's even possible to use srun in your processes.
 An advantage of this method is that your process can run over multiple days, and is only the initial submission waits in a Slurm queue.
 And not subprocesses that are